kjolley/BIGSdb_documentation/administration.rst

 a regular expression from 'ST-4 complex/subgroup IV' to 'cc4'.

-Composite fields can be added to the database by clicking the add (+) composite fields link on the curator's main page.
+Composite fields can be added to the database by clicking the add (+) composite fields link in the admin section on the curator's main page.
 This function is normally hidden, so you may need to click the 'Fields' toggle to display it.

 .. image:: /images/administration/composite_fields.png